Skip to main content

 string

-Optional URL that will receive status updates about the document processing
+Optional URL that receives status updates while the document processes asynchronously (e.g. started, processing, ready, error).

 Example: